Monthly Archives: September 2011

 Festival time!

-Hispanic authors will be making their mark at book festivals this fall.
 The Brooklyn Book Festival begins this weekend, and other festivals across the country will follow in the coming months.
-The festivals feature readings, question-and-answer panels, and autograph sessions … Continue reading
+The festivals feature readings, question-and-answer panels, and autograph sessions by the writers.
+Here’s a list (not definitive) of some of the major festivals:

 1 Comment